-Protocol Review

 Pharmacists are involved in reviewing and contributing to research trials from the earliest stages of protocol development.
 Once a draft protocol is received, the pharmacist is on the distribution list with other team members to provide crucial feedback to the Medical Director and Medical and Scientific Affairs staff.
 Pharmacists may also be asked to provide guidance on test article procurement, storage, handling and dose preparation prior to the initial draft protocol.
 Often, the first task is to decide whether the CRU can execute the study properly and recruit the necessary subjects and/or patients for the study.
 Recommendations which the team believes are necessary to successfully carry out the study are supplied to the Sponsor.
 These recommendations often include slight alterations in subject inclusion or exclusion criteria, based on prior experience with similar protocols, or pointing out various inconsistencies within the protocol which could interfere with successful execution.
-While pharmacists review the entire protocol, they focus their expertise on sections pertaining to safe dose selection (usually based on the NOAEL dose found in animal species), dose preparation, blinding procedures, dose administration, and drug storage.
+While pharmacists review the entire protocol, they focus their expertise on sections pertaining to safe dose selection (usually based on the No Observed Adverse Effect Level (NOAEL) dose found in animal species), dose preparation, blinding procedures, dose administration, and drug storage.
 As appropriate, they make recommendations regarding subject training when necessary.
-Pharmacists also complete ANDA and FDA product information tables for the final study report.
-Given that the investigational drug is the very central core of the protocol, this information reviewed and commented on by the pharmacist is crucial.
-In some cases, the Sponsor may only provide a general outline for the study, and the CRU provides additional information to the Worldwide medical writer who is responsible for creating the full protocol.
+Pharmacists also complete Abbreviated New Drug Application (ANDA) and FDA product information tables for the final study report.
+Given that the investigational drug is the very central core of the protocol, the pharmacists review and comment on this information is crucial.
+In cases where the Sponsor provides only a general outline for the study, the pharmacist supplies more detailed information to the Worldwide medical writer who is responsible for creating the full protocol.
 In such instances, information provided by the pharmacist is vital to ensure that all aspects relating to study medication are spelled out in detail by the protocol.

-05

-Drug Accountability

-After a protocol has been finalized and approved by the Institutional Review Board (IRB), the pharmacy will initiate the creation of drug accountability forms.
-A custom database was created in 2014 to manage all aspects of drug accountability, as well as to manage study-related tasks and to track inventory.
-The latter is important, as all test articles must be accounted for not only throughout the life of the study conduct, but also may need to be held for much longer after the study is completed.
-As per 21 CFR 320.38 and 320.63, retention samples for bioavailability/ bioequivalence (BA/BE) studies are to be retained by the CRU for at least 5 years following the approval of the application or supplemental application, or if not approved, at least 5 years following the completion of the study. (^{5, 6}) The database provides protocol-specific summary reports and generates both standard and customized forms for drug accountability, dispensation, retention, inventory and destruction tasks.
-Database use is restricted to pharmacy personnel only and an audit trail is incorporated into the design.
-All forms are reviewed and approved by the CRU's QC department prior to use.
-Pharmacy staff interact with study monitors who are sent by the pharmaceutical sponsor of the study to periodically audit study records.

-06

-A custom database was created in 2014 to manage all aspects of drug accountability, as well as to manage study-related tasks and to track inventory.